Farmer-Markus/Create-custom-recipes-datapack/README.md

 Any ideas or changes can be suggested [here](https://github.com/Farmer-Markus/CreateCustomrecipes/pulls). <br /> And any issues please [here](https://github.com/Farmer-Markus/CreateCustomrecipes/issues).

-You can use this Pack however you want and do whatever you want :)
+You can use this Pack as you want and modify it as you like :)